ggouws/HPC_RNAseq/README.md

   <br>
   <font size="4"><b>3.2) Required data inputs</b></font>
   <br>
-  For this workflow, you need to provide the raw, paired-end DNA sequence data and also a reference genome to align this data to.
+  For this workflow, you'll need to provide your raw, paired-end transcriptomic/RNA sequence data and a reference genome or transcriptome to align this data to.
+You'll also need the annotation data/files for your genome or transcriptome.
   <br>
   <br>
   <font size="4"><b>3.3) Load required data onto the HPC</b></font>
   <br>
-  There are a couple of ways to get access to your data.
-If you have generated the data/genome yourself/through NEOF you will need to copy this over to your raw data folder.

-  If this is the case you need to contact NEOF staff and they will be able to tell you where to copy this data from.

-  If, for example, your data directory was called 'NEOF_project_010123' and the genome directory 'genome_010123', then you would copy it onto your raw_data and genome directories with the following:
+  If you have generated the data through NEOF, the NEOF team will download and archive your data as soon as it is released by the Centre for Genomic Research (CGR) at the University of Liverpool.
+You will need to copy your data into your 'raw_data' folder.
+The command will be similar to that below - a member of the NEOF Bioinformatics Team will give you the precise location of your data for copying:
   ```
-  cp -r /fastdata/bo4kma_shared/NEOF_project_010122/* /fastdata/$USER/my_project/raw_data/
+  cp -r /fastdata/bi1gg_shared/your_project_data/* /fastdata/$USER/my_project/raw_data/
-  cp -r /fastdata/bo4kma_shared/genome_010123/* /fastdata/$USER/my_project/genome/
+  # The data source is an example; the precise location will be provided
     ```

-  Alternatively, to copy data from your personal computer onto the HPC you need to use a file transfer application such as 'scp' (advanced), MobaXterm, or [FileZilla](https://filezilla-project.org/).
-  Ensure to copy the data into your '/fastdata/<user>my_project/raw_data' folder and genome into '/fastdata/<user>my_project/genome' folder.

-  Another option is to download the data from a data repository such as the [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra).
-More on this below.
+  You could also download the data directly to your 'raw_data' folder, using the link that CGR provide.
+This should be a 'wget' command, which you can copy, paste and execute.
+Please be sure that you download the raw data.
+Links will be provided to download trimmed data, but since you will be doing your own QC, you'll have greater flexibility when you have access to the raw data.
+  ```
+  cd /fastdata/$USER/my_project/raw_data/
+  # Copy paste and execute the wget command (this is just an example below)
+  wget -r --cut-dirs=2 -np -nH -R "index.html*" https://cgr.liv.ac.uk/illum/...
+    ```

+  If you have downloaded your (or other) data onto your personal computer, you'll need to transfer this to the HPC.
+  You can use a file transfer protocol, such as 'scp', the upload feature in MobaXTerm or or a tool such as [FileZilla](https://filezilla-project.org/).
+Be sure that you upload the data to '/fastdata/$USER/my_project/raw_data'.

   Run 'ls' on your 'raw_data' folder and you should see something like the following

   ```